 The word "Father" is a definition of God.
-As we mentioned last week, this is a revolutionary concept that God - who created the world, who establishes nations and kings, can be addicts.
-Earthly fathers were a poor role model for a Heavenly Father.
-But God is a perfect Father.
+As I mentioned two weeks ago, this is a revolutionary concept that God - who created the world, who establishes nations and kings, can be considered "Our Father."
+In the Old Testament this is a foreign idea that we can have a personal relationship with God as our Father.
+Jesus is inviting us into that kind of close connection with God as family.

 When I was at Kennedy Home as a house parent in 1987, we were told to avoid using the word "Father" in connection with our conversations about God.
 Most children there had awful role models for fathers.
 Some fathers beat their wives or girlfriends frequently.
 Some children were abused by their father.
-Some were alcoholics or drug
+Some were alcoholics or drug addicts.
+Earthly fathers were a poor role model for a Heavenly Father.
+But God is a perfect Father.